dudewheresmycode/TenFootGnome/docs/development.md

 ## Development Notes

-To get started:
+PRs and contributions are welcome!
+Here's a rough guide on getting started.

+### Setting up the dev environment

-1. Clone this repo
+Clone this repo

 ```bash
 git clone https://github.com/dudewheresmycode/TenFootGnome.git
 cd TenFootGnome
 ```

-2. Compile the schema
+Compile the schemas.
+The schemas outline key value pairs for storing extension preferences.
+You'll need to do this anytime you make changes to the raw schema xml.

 ```bash
 glib-compile-schemas ./extension/schemas/
 ```

-3. Then create a link the `extensions` folder of this project to the `~/.local/share/gnome-shell/extensions` directory.
+Then create a link the `extensions` folder of this project to the `~/.local/share/gnome-shell/extensions` directory.

 ```bash
 # make sure the extensions directory exists